ZhgChg.Li

 Google Play Android Developer API Credentials

 Android is more complex.
-You need to first enable the API in the Google Cloud Project associated with the app, create a Service Account, and add the Service Account to the Google Play Console with app permissions.
+You need to enable the API from the Google Cloud Project associated with the app, create a Service Account, and add the Service Account to the Google Play Console with app permissions.

 Go to Google Cloud Project: